JasonJWilliamsNY/purple_line_dev_doc/step7.rst

 ---------------------------------------------------------------------
-The Purple Line provides the capability for analysis of microbiome and eDNA ( environmental DNA) by implementing a similified version of the `QIIME 2 <https://qiime2.org/>`_ (pronounced "chime") workflow.
+The Purple Line provides the capability for analysis of microbiome and eDNA ( environmental DNA) by implementing a similified version of the `QIIME 2 <https://qiime2.org/>`_ (pronounced "chime two") workflow.
 Using the Purple Line, you can analyze uploaded high throughput sequencing reads to get details on species in microbial or environmental DNA samples.

 Metabarcoding uses next generation sequencing to analyze hundreds of thousands of DNA barcodes from complex mixtures of DNA.
 In a typical experiment, DNA is